UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 good convention to follow.
 Sometimes also the specific version of a package why you had to create a new environment is a good name.

-The command above will create a new Conda environment called `python3-env` and install a recent version of Python (3.10).
+The command above will create a new Conda environment called `basic-scipy-env` and install a recent version of Python (3.10).
 If you wish, you can specify a specific version of Python for `conda` to install when creating the environment by adding a version number e.g. to `python=3.8`.